 She came to Amnon’s quarters and prepared a kind of boiled dumpling that Amnon asked for.
 She then set the food before him, but Amnon, pretending to be petulant and out of sorts, refused to eat.
 In a seeming fit of temper he then ordered everyone out of the room, and because he seemed ill and cranky his servants obeyed.

 Since they were directly commanded to go, her servants had to leave the room also – David’s heir was not someone to be crossed.
 Then, still feigning the irritation of a sick person, he went into the bedroom alcove and insisted he would only eat the food if she brought it to him there and fed him with her own hand.
 When she did this, leaning forward with the food, he took hold of her and pulled her to him, molesting her.

 Alone and unguarded, she had no chance of fending him off.
 She resisted him as best she could, she argued and pleaded, pointed out that what he was doing was wrong, that they could marry if he wished, that rape would bring ruin to them both.

 Tamar was struggling for her life, not just her virginity.
 If she was no longer a virgin no-one would want her, no-one would marry her, even though she was the king’s daughter.

-her pleading had no effect on Amnon.
-He was too strong for her, and he
+But her pleading had no effect on Amnon.
+He was too strong for her, and he raped her.

 When Amnon had finished his brutal business, his feelings for Tamar suddenly changed.
 Now he was revolted by the sight of her, could not bear to look at her, was filled with a loathing far stronger than the lust he had previously felt.